David Maxwell Fyfe, 1st Earl of Kilmuir: Government

 In March 1942, Sir Winston Churchill, on the advice of Brendan Bracken, appointed Maxwell Fyfe Solicitor-General.
 At the same time he was knighted and sworn of the Privy Council.
 He applied himself to his work in the wartime coalition government with enormous industry and began some of the thinking and planning about how the leaders of the Nazi regime in Germany might be brought to account after the war.
-As part of his duties, on 8 April 1945, he attended an Anglo-American discussion over the war crimes trial, at which, says the historian Richard Overy, "he presented the standard British argument for summary execution."
-Whether Maxwell Fyfe believed such executions were the best method of dealing with the Nazis may be doubted, in view of his later work at the Nuremberg Trials; at the time, however, as a member of the government he had little choice but to follow the lead of the Prime Minister, Churchill, who repeatedly urged that summary justice be visited upon the Nazi leaders.
+As part of his duties, on 8 April 1945, he attended an Anglo-American discussion over the war crimes trial, at which the historian Richard Overy says "he presented the standard British argument for summary execution."
+Whether Maxwell Fyfe believed such executions were the best method of dealing with the Nazis may be doubted, in view of his later work at the Nuremberg Trials; at the time, however, as a member of the government he had little choice but to follow the lead of the Prime Minister, Winston Churchill, who repeatedly urged that summary justice be visited upon the Nazi leaders.
 When the war in Europe ended and the coalition was dissolved in May 1945, Maxwell Fyfe was briefly Attorney-General in Churchill's caretaker government.

-Nuremberg Trials
+Nuremberg trials

-The Labour Party won a landslide victory in the United Kingdom general election of 1945 and Sir Hartley Shawcross became Attorney General and took responsibility as Britain's chief prosecutor in the Nuremberg Trials.
+The Labour Party won a landslide victory in the United Kingdom general election of 1945 and Sir Hartley Shawcross became Attorney General and took responsibility as Britain's chief prosecutor in the Nuremberg trials.
 Shawcross, to emphasise the non-partisan nature of the trials, appointed Maxwell Fyfe his deputy.
 Shawcross was largely committed to his political duties in Westminster and played little part other than delivering the opening and closing speeches.
 Maxwell Fyfe took on most of the day-to-day responsibilities as "capable lawyer, efficient administrator and concerned housemaster".
-There were misgivings in some quarters as to how Fyfe would perform, cross-examination not being regarded as one of his strengths.
+There were misgivings in some quarters as to how Maxwell Fyfe would perform, cross-examination not being regarded as one of his strengths.
 However, his cross-examination of Hermann Göring was one of the most noted in history.